 My intention for setting up this website

-I wanted to create a website in order to share with others all about spirituality, crystals, vegan recipes as well as books and teachings that have helped and inspired me over the years.
-All things that I find exiting and fun basically!
+I wanted to create a website in order to share with others all about spirituality, and teachings that have helped and inspired me over the years.
+All things that I find exciting and fun basically!
 However, I believe first and foremost that when it comes to spirituality it is about authenticity.
-Therefore, as well as sharing with you my joy and what I am passionate about I hope that I can also share with you my sadness, struggles, angers and frustrations.
+Therefore, as well as sharing with you my joy and what I am passionate about, I hope that I can also share with you my sadness, struggles, angers and frustrations.

-It is through being present with the negative emotions that I have learned the greatest lessons and gained wisdom and strength.
-I like to “keep it real” and I don’t ever pretend to be anything that I’m not.
-There are far too many jokers online that try to do that.
-No thanks.
+It is through integrating the negative emotions that I have learned the greatest lessons and gained wisdom and strength.
+I like to “keep it real” and I don’t ever pretend to be anything that I am not.
 I’d much rather just be myself.
 So perhaps I can start now by telling you my story and how I got interested in spirituality.

 My spiritual journey began in 2011

-Previous to this I spent the best part of six years battling with a drug addiction that had become the center of my life.
+Previous to this, I spent the best part of six years battling with an addiction that had become the center of my life.
 On the outside I had a job, a roof over my head, a family that still loved me and a long term partner who meant the world to me.
-Externally a lot of things that other people didn’t and a lot to be grateful for but I was dead inside.
+Externally I had a lot of things that other people didn’t and a lot to be grateful for, but I was dead inside.
 The joy and happiness had been sucked out of anything worthwhile in my life.
 In the summer of that year I ended up curled in the fetal position in my bathroom crying.
 I knew that I could not continue living my life the way that I was living it.
 It was lying on that bathroom floor that I experienced my first spiritual awakening.
-Not knowing who I was talking to I cried out the universe for help.
-A feeling of peace and serenity washed over me and felt calm.
-I stopped crying, I left the bathroom and I walked out of the door that day in the direction of my freedom.
+Not knowing who I was talking to, I cried out to the universe for help.
+A feeling of peace and serenity washed over me and I felt calm.
+I stopped crying.
+I left the bathroom and I walked out of the door that day in the direction of my freedom.

 12 steps to freedom